Bachelor In Paradise 2017 Cast: Is Corrinne Olympios In? What We Know So Far

 Even though her time on The Bachelor Season 21 didn’t end in a ring, Miami businesswoman Corinne Olympios became a household name this season, for (mostly) all the wrong reasons.
 She brought her nanny!
 She loves cheese pasta and cucumbers (which her nanny makes for her!).
 She’s an adult woman who likes to nap!
 And, she doesn’t mind talking about the more intimate portions of her female anatomy (and mis-pronouncing the word) on national TV!

-Serious question: if Corinne’s vagine is platinum, how does she go through airport security? ????✨✈️ #TheBachelor #Bringbackcorinne pic.twitter.com/8oR0WC6e9Y
+Serious question: if Corinne’s vagine is platinum, how does she go through airport security?????✨✈️ #TheBachelor #Bringbackcorinne pic.twitter.com/8oR0WC6e9Y

 — Corinne’s Nanny (@corinnesnanny_) March 14, 2017